RawanAhmed444/Blog-Web-App/README.md

 # Blog-Web-App
-A blog web application that has a user management system, editing  account's picture, and  adding, updating, deleting a post using flask and python
+A blog web application that has a user management system, edits an account's picture, and adds, updates, deletes posts using flask and python